pulettip/weather-app-repo/README.md

   ]
 }
 ```
+The API was designed to use lat and lon to make it easier to scale to new cities via the client.
+The city parameter is not required and it can be omitted.

 The data structure design favours an array of objects, making the response easier to understand and simplifying front-end rendering.